syncfusion-content/windowsforms-docs/WindowsForms/HubTile/FAQ/How-to-add-ImageCollection-to-HubTile-for-Transition-Effects.md

 ---
 layout: post
-title: How to add ImageCollection to HubTile for Transition Effects
+title: How to add ImageCollection to HubTile for Transition Effects | WindowsForms | Syncfusion
 description: How to add ImageCollection to HubTile for Transition Effects
 platform: WindowsForms
 control: HubTile